fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

   - Do the online exam in the Submission system.
 Read more [here](/en/part0/general_info#the-course-exam)
   - Mark the course completed in the submission system, read more [here](/en/part0/general_info#how-to-get-your-credits)

-Please note that if you do the "base course" with 6 or 7 credits, you need separate registrations for the extra credis, see [Parts and completion](/en/part0/general_info#parts-and-completion) for more.
+Please note that if you do the "base course" with 6 or 7 credits, you need separate registrations for the extra credits, see [Parts and completion](/en/part0/general_info#parts-and-completion) for more.

 How to study the course – instructions in a nutshell: other course parts